Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Preliminaries

 \subsubsection{Spanning acycles}

 As made clear in the title, the other key object of our study is the {\em spanning acycle}, which has been already introduced in Definition \ref{def:SA}.
 We now discuss the definition in more detail.
 Apart from being more restrictive than that in \cite{hiraoka2015minimum,kalai1983enumeration}, our definition differs from that of \cite{hiraoka2015minimum} in its use of field coefficients over integer coefficients.
 Clearly, in the case of $d = 1$, $S$ is a {\em minimal spanning tree} on the graph $\K^1$.
-Strictly speaking, the above definition is that of a $d$-spanning acycle but since in most cases the dimension $d$ will be clear from the context, we shall not explicitly refer to the dimension $d$.
-Also, we shall say that a subset $S$ is spanning or an acycle to refer to the respective equalities in the definition \ref{def:SA}.
-We postpone further discussion of spanning acycles to Section \ref{sec:MSA} where we answer many natural questions arising about spanning acycles.
+Strictly speaking, the above definition is that of a $d-$spanning acycle but since in most cases the dimension $d$ will be clear from the context, we shall not \dy{always} explicitly refer to the dimension $d$.
+Recall that for any $S \subseteq \K$, $w(S) = \sum_{\sigma \in S} w(\sigma)$ denotes the weight of $S$.
+Denoting the set of $d-$spanning acycles of $\K$ by $\S^d(\K)$, $S_0 \in \S^d(\K)$ is a {\em minimal spanning acycle} if